This post contains affiliate links. For more information, please read our disclosure policy.

 Gamlebyen (Old Town)

-This fortified Old Town is very adorable and scenic on the left bank of Glomma River in Fredrikstad.
+Another best thing to do in Fredrikstad is wandering around Gamlebyen.
+This fortified Old Town is very adorable and scenic on the left bank of the Glomma River in Fredrikstad.
 This oldest settlement dates back to 1567.

 He was also responsible for the construction of earthwork ramparts and zigzag moat, which was so impressive that this city was never attacked.
 On the trellis of lanes made of cobblestones, around 350 people live in the fortifications.